 Severn Trent plc

-We have a close partnership with the DOTE and believe the types of skills you develop through doing your DofE, closely match the values (e.g. team working, integrity, problem-solving) we are looking for when we recruit our teams.
+We believe the types of skills you develop through doing your DofE, closely match the values (e.g. team working, integrity, problem-solving) we are looking for when we recruit our teams.
 We recognise that participation in the DofE develops a passion for outdoor activities and travel which help us to better understand our customers' needs.